AmhjadKhan/AmhjadKhan/README.md

 - 👋 Hi, I’m @AmjadKhan
 - 👀 I’m interested in pograming...
 - 🌱 I’m currently junior webdesigner and Frontend web devevoloper..
-- 💞️ I’m looking for a job as a fresher.Lets make a software with Html5, css3, BootStap, Talwind,
+- 💞️ I’m looking for a job as a fresher.Lets make a Mern-stack software with Html5, css3, BootStap5, Talwind,
-- Javascript, Es6, React-js, Next-js and React-Native ...........
+- Javascript, Es6, React-js with Next-js, Node js, express-js and Mongodb(database) ...........
 -                  🙌❤❤❤❤❤❤😍😍😍😍💕💕💕💕💕🙌
 - 📫 How to reach me: 📞Phone: +971-0508629451- (whatsapp),
 -                      ✉ E-mail:- amjadkhancu200@gmail.com